-The compute network can have up to 16 segments for your workload VMs.
+The Compute Network includes an arbitrary number of logical segments for your workload VMs.
 In a Single Host SDDC starter configuration, we create a compute network with a single routed segment.
 In SDDC configurations that have more hosts, you'll have to create compute network segments to meet your needs.
 See Configuration Maximums for VMware Cloud on AWS for applicable limits.

-- All traffic between your on-premises networks and the SDDC passes through this appliance.
+- All traffic between your on-premises networks and your SDDC networks passes through this appliance.
 Compute Gateway firewall rules, which control access to workload VMs, are applied on its uplink interfaces.

 - Management Gateway (MGW)

-- The MGW is an NSX Edge Security gateway that provides north-south network connectivity for the vCenter Server and other management appliances running in the SDDC.
-The Internet-facing IP address (Public IP #1) is automatically assigned from the pool of AWS public IP addresses when the SDDC is created.
-Pick an address range (CIDR block) for the management subnet that can support the number of ESXi hosts in your SDDC.
+- The MGW is an NSX Edge firewall that provides north-south network connectivity for the vCenter Server and other management appliances running in the SDDC.
+The Internet-facing IP address of the MGW is automatically assigned from the pool of AWS public IP addresses when the SDDC is created.
+See Deploy an SDDC from the VMC Console for more about specifying this address range.
 If you don't specify a range when you create the SDDC, the system uses a default of 10.2.0.0/16.

 - Compute Gateway (CGW)

 - The CGW is an NSX Edge firewall that provides north-south network connectivity for virtual machines running in the SDDC.
 In a single-node SDDC, VMware Cloud on AWS creates a default logical network segment (CIDR block 192.168.1.0/24) to provide networking for these VMs.
 You can create additional logical networks on the Networking & Security tab.